Art has always been a medium of expression, communication and revolution!

 Along with Amy Sherald, he was the first black artist to paint the portrait of an American president and display it in the Smithsonian National Portrait Gallery.

-A lot of attention was devoted to his acrylics because they were able to maintain an impossible balance between careful and sophisticated references to art world traditions and natural expression.
+His acrylics got a lot of attention because they were able to maintain an impossible balance between careful and sophisticated references to art world traditions and natural expression.

 His contemporary artwork boasts subjects like his family, friends, and strangers he met on the streets of California.